ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 ## The Treaty of Versailles

 The treaty was signed in Versailles because France surrendered in 1870 to Prussia.
 Versailles represents one of the peaks of French power and influence → humiliating.
 It was signed on January 18 because it was the day the German Empire was founded.

-The big three:

-* Woordrow Wilson (U.S)
-*
+The big four winners met at Versailles.
+Germany and Russia had no say in the negotiations.
+The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk1NjYzNjRdfQ==
+eyJoaXN0b3J5IjpbLTEzMzEwNDU2NDBdfQ==
 -->